 Certain cut off dates apply for depreciation claims relating to property investment.

 As a general rule any investment building, irrespective of age, may attract a claim for depreciation of the plant and equipment items.

 In order to depreciate the original construction or any subsequent additions / renovations the property must meet the construction date guidelines.

 First thing to know is that if you entered into the contract to purchase your property on or before 9/5/17 then the old rules apply and nothing changes.
 You can still claim all the depreciation benefits as before.
 Existing rental property owners are not effected and can continue on as before if property was used for rental purposes on or before 1/7/17.
 Also, these changes do not effect the purchase of brand new properties purchased for income producing purposes eg: rental properties.

-New legislation now means that a new owner of a 2nd hand residential investment property can no longer depreciate plant and articles installed by previous owners.
+New legislation now means that a new owner of a 2nd hand residential investment property can no longer depreciate plant and articles owned or installed by previous owners.
 This applies to property contracts entered into from 9/5/17.
-However any new plant and articles assets installed by a new owner can be depreciated.
+However any new plant and articles assets installed by a new owner of a rental property can be depreciated.
 This change is to stop the potential of multiple owners depreciating the same asset several times over.
 This applies even if an asset was installed just prior to sale and is virtually still brand new.
 In this case the rule still applies and no deduction would be allowed for the new owner.